wallabag/wallabag/en/apps/ios.md

 ## Purpose of this document

-This document describes how you can setup your iOS application to work with your wallabag instance.
-There is no difference in this procedure for wallabag v1 or v2.
+This document describes how you can setup your iOS application to work with your Wallabag V2 instance.

 ## Steps to configure your app